Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 ### Advanced: Define mapping project areas and tasks with imported geodata

-You can be much more precise to draw the area of interest with a geospatial desktop application like JOSM or QGIS, than with the slippy web map inside the Tasking Manager.
-And you can also determine special task shapes and sizes beforehand.
+Geospatial desktop applications like JOSM or QGIS allow mappers to more precisely draw the areas of interest, compared to the slippy web map inside the Tasking Manager.
+You can also determine special task shapes and sizes beforehand.

 > The Tasking Manager is a web application.
 Please make sure the file you upload is reduced in it's size.
 You might want to simplify geometries first and cut off too many digits of the coordinates.